dahlb/ha_blueair/README.md

 A custom integration for Blueair Filters.

-Warning ahead; this is beta phase, if you notice something missing please open an issue.
+Warning; this has only been tested with classic_205 Warning ahead; this is beta phase, if you notice something missing please open an issue.

 ## Feature Highlights ##